 ii Guidelines and policy

 The substantive provisions of the Act dealing with anticompetitive behaviour have only been in force since 2009.
 Competition jurisprudence is still developing in India.
 Both legal practitioners and the CCI rely on cases decided upon by the courts of the United States and the European Commission for guidance.
-The CCI has not issued any policy or guidelines for cartels.
+The CCI has not issued any policies or guidelines on cartels.

 iii Cartel enforcement

 Cartel enforcement has been a focus for the CCI since the beginning but has taken time to gain traction.
-During the past year, owing to the covid-19 pandemic, CCI and related court proceedings have been slower than usual.
-Overall, eight months into the pandemic, there has been no discernible change in the CCI's priorities or responsiveness towards cartels.
-Since December 2019, the CCI inquired into 18 cases relating to cartels and found companies (including their officers) guilty only in two cases involving bid rigging.
-However, the CCI refrained from imposing monetary penalties in these cases and only issued a warning.
+The covid-19 pandemic has caused CCI and related court proceedings to be slower than usual.
+However, cartel enforcement has been gaining momentum and the CCI has penalised cartels and conducted dawn raids in the past 12 months.
+Overall, 18 months into the pandemic, there has been no discernible change in the CCI's priorities or responsiveness towards cartels.
+Since December 2020, the CCI has dealt with 37 cases relating to cartels and has found companies (including their officers) guilty in only seven cases, with monetary penalties imposed in five of these cases.

 Cooperation with other jurisdictions

-The CCI has been granted extraterritorial jurisdiction over any anticompetitive conduct occurring outside India if such conduct has caused, or is likely to cause an AAEC within India.
+The CCI has been granted extraterritorial jurisdiction over any anticompetitive conduct occurring outside India if that conduct has caused, or is likely to cause, an AAEC within India.

 Section 18 of the Act permits the CCI to enter into any memorandum or arrangement, with prior approval of the central government, with any agency of any foreign country for the purpose of discharging its duties or performing its functions under the Act.
 The CCI has executed memoranda of understanding on cooperation with several competition agencies, including those of the United States, the European Union and Australia, in an attempt to set up a framework for cooperation and exchange of information.
+In 2021, the CCI signed memoranda of cooperation with the Administrative Council for Economic Defence of Brazil and the Japan Fair Trade Commission.
 The scope and content of these arrangements are not publicly known.